ajithMadhan11/Hash-Expense/README.md

 - Create a new firebase project

-- Be Sure to Choose Realtime Database , and not firestore
+- Be Sure to Choose Firestore , and not Realtime

 - change database rules